-BBC home affairs editor Mark Easton said the figures presented "a real challenge to the Big Society", which involves people becoming more involved in all aspects of their communities.'No substitute'
+BBC home affairs editor Mark Easton said the figures presented "a real challenge to the Big Society", which involves people becoming more involved in all aspects of their communities.

 Of those surveyed, 62% said they would consider working in a soup kitchen or homeless shelter and 51% said they would consider cleaning up parks.

 Meanwhile, 47% revealed they would think about coaching a youth sports team.